benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 24.md

 	- So, X **will not announce** to B a route to C

 Suppose an ISP only wants to route traffic to/from its customer networks
+- A announces path Aw to B and to C
+- B **will not announce** BAw to C
+	- B gets no "revenue" for roting CBAw, since none of C, A, w are B's customers
+- C will route CAw (not using B) to get to W